Manage a Translated Space

 A Scroll Translations managed space

-A Scroll Documents managed space
+A Scroll Content Manager managed space

 Page tree